slatedocs/slate/source/includes/methods/_collections.md

 ## Introduction

 Collections are payments sent to you from mobile subscribers.
-See ['how collections work']](http://support.beyonic.com/how-collections-work/) for more information.
+See ['how collections work'](http://support.beyonic.com/how-beyonic-makes-collections-easier/)for more information.

 When the user sends in a payment, it will create a collection object that you can access via the Collections API using the methods shown below.